-Mental Health First Aid teaches you how to identify, understand, and respond to signs of mental illnesses and substance use disorders.
-This eight-hour training gives you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to appropriate care.
+Mental Health First Aid teaches you how to identify, understand and respond to signs of mental illness and substance use disorders.
+This training gives you the skills you need to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to the appropriate care.

 What the Mental Health First Aid Course offers:

 • Common signs and symptoms of mental illness

 • Common signs and symptoms of substance use

 • How to interact with a person in crisis